How to play Five Crowns Card Game Rules

 Unused cards will count toward your score.
 Cards used in books and/or runs are not scored.
 Card Values: Each number card is worth its face value, Jacks are 11 points, Queens are 12, Kings are 13, Jokers are 50, and the current wild card is 20 points.

-Player with the lowest score after 11 rounds wins.
+The player with the lowest score after 11 rounds wins.

 Five Crowns Card Game Rules FAQs